 Ponds and outdoor water features are becoming very popular, and many people are looking at do-it-yourself ponds.
 A beautiful garden pond is easy to design and can be built in a weekend.

-What area is available for the pond?
-Certain types of pond will require more space.
-Koi ponds for example, not only need to be deep, but they also need to be large enough to hold a minimum of 1000 gallons of water.
+- What area is available for the pond?
+Some types of pond will require more space.
+Koi ponds, for example, not only need to be deep but they also need to be large enough to hold a minimum of 1000 gallons of water.

-Another consideration is how many hours of sunlight the pond area receives.
-If your D-I-Y pond will mainly contain aquatic plants, it is important to locate your pond where it will receive maximum sunlight.
+- How many hours of sunlight does the pond area receive?
+If your pond will mainly contain aquatic plants, it’s important to locate your pond where it will receive maximum sunlight.
 Some plants require all day sun, while others will happily survive with as little as three to four hours a day.

 Design and shape

-A filter and pump are two necessary items in D-I-Y ponds.
-This will help maintain the quality of the pond water, keeping plants and fish healthy.
+A filter and pump are 2 must have items in your DIY pond.
+These help maintain the quality of the pond water, keeping plants and fish healthy.
 Without a filter and pump the pond will be invaded by algae.
 Plants will no longer thrive as oxygen is not being circulated throughout the pond and it will be a breeding ground for bacteria and insects.